By Jason S. Yadao

-Oni-Con Hawaii: With guest Yuko Ashizawa, a fashion designer with Atelier Pierrot.
+Oni-Con Hawaii: Featuring guests Yuko Ashizawa, a fashion designer with Atelier Pierrot, and the return of Nobuo Uematsu and the Earthbound Papas in concert.
 Also featuring the Cosplay Chess Brigade and Yu x Me Maid Cafe & Host Club.
-Preregistration open now; $35 for a three-day pass.
+Preregistration open now; $40 for a three-day pass.
 Artist Alley applications also being accepted (it's $110 per table, which includes two three-day passes).
 Hawai'i Convention Center, Nov.
 1-3.

 Kawaii Kon 2014: Guests include voice actors Michael Sinterniklaas and Stephanie Sheh.
 Preregistration open now; $37 for a three-day pass for children ages 5-12, $42 general admission.
 Hawai'i Convention Center, April 4-6, 2014.